First polarisation measurement of coherently photoproduced J/$\psi$ in ultra-peripheral Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Angular distributions

-To correct for detector effects, the data are unfolded in the $\varphi$ variable, and \AxE\ corrections are applied to the data in $\cos\theta$.
+To correct for detector effects, the data are unfolded and corrected for \AxE\ in cells of $\cos \theta$ and $\varphi$, and in the 1D distributions, \AxE\ corrections are applied to the data in $\cos\theta$.
+Since the STARLight Monte Carlo has been found to give a reasonable description of the data, in particular for coherent \jpsi production (low \pt events) at forward rapidity, we take this to be a natural starting point.
 The unfolding uses the Bayes' iterative method~\cite{DAgostini:1994fjx} as implemented in the RooUnfold framework~\cite{Adye:2011gm}.
 The number of iterations in the unfolding procedure was set to fifteen.
-This number was found to be optimal at minimising the average uncertainty, following the description discussed in~\cite{Schmitt:2016orm}.
-Since the generated $\cos\theta$ is recovered in the reconstructed $\cos\theta$ with a spread smaller than the bin size, and the sample size is small, the data were not unfolded simultaneously in both variables.
-Figure~\ref{fig:2DHE} shows the unfolded $\jpsi$ yield extracted in bins of $\cos\theta$ and $\varphi$.
-Finally, the polarisation parameters $( \lambdatheta, \lambdaphi,$ $ \lambdathetaphi )$ are obtained by fitting the corrected angular distribution using the $\chi^2$ fitting method.
-The fitting function is that given by Eq.~\ref{eq2} after integrating it in the interval $-0.5 < \cos\theta < 0.58\bar{3}$ and $0 < \varphi < 2\pi$.
-A band in $\cos\theta$ is only used when the unfolding procedure gives stable results.
-In the $\cos\theta$ slice $-0.58\bar{3} < \cos\theta < -0.5$, where the number of available events is small, it was not possible to obtain a stable set of unfolded results, so this slice is omitted for all $\varphi$ bins.
+This number was found to be optimal at minimising the average uncertainty, following the prescription discussed in~\cite{Schmitt:2016orm}.
+Since the generated $\cos \theta$ is recovered in the reconstructed $\cos \theta$ with a spread smaller than the bin width, bin migration effects are negligible and the data do not need unfolding in $\cos \theta$.
+Therefore, as in addition the sample size is small, the unfolding is performed only for $\varphi$, as described below.
+Figure~\ref{fig:2DHE} shows the corrected \jpsi distribution in $\cos \theta$ and $\varphi$, where the $\varphi$ distribution in addition has been unfolded.
+The unfolding procedure increases the uncertainties on the estimated number of \jpsi{s} in each cell significantly.
+The first step is to fit the $\cos \theta$ distribution as a 1D distribution, treating the uncertainties in each bin as independent of those of the other bins.
+The $\cos\theta$ distribution is fitted using a $\chi^{2}$ fitting method and the equivalent of Eq.\ (\ref{eq:split}) with the normalisation modified to take into account the actual limits of integration, $-0.5<\cos\theta<0.583$.
+This gives $\lambdatheta = 0.93 \pm 0.05\mathrm{(stat)} \pm 0.22 \mathrm{(sys)}$.